 Hambrey et al. (1991) interpret the massive diamictites as mostly water-lain till formed by rainout from the base of glacial ice close to the grounding zone.
-They interpret some intervals with deformed bedding, particularly in the dipping foreset units, as debris flows formed from glacial sedimentation with minor amounts of remobilized turbidites and ice-rafted sediment.
+They interpret some intervals with deformed bedding, particularly in the dipping, foreset units as debris flows formed from glacial debris with minor amounts of remobilized turbidites and ice-rafted sediment.
 Hambrey et al. (1991) describe some massive units with preferred orientation of clasts as possible subglacial till units, an interpretation supported by evidence of overcompaction of some intervals in the upper, flat-lying sequence (Solheim et al., 1991).

-Hambrey et al. (1991) interpret the succession along the Leg 119 transect as indicating a history of earliest glaciation of the shelf in the Eocene to early Oligocene, reworking preglacial Eocene sediments, and depositing the lower, gently dipping sediments on the shelf.
+Hambrey et al. (1991) interpret the succession along the Leg 119 transect as indicating a history of earliest glaciation of the shelf in the Eocene to early Oligocene reworking preglacial Eocene sediments and depositing the lower, gently dipping sediments on the shelf.
 The ice then moved onto the shelf as a floating tongue and prograded the shelf edge in the early Oligocene.
-Hambrey et al. (1991) speculate that the largest pre-Quaternary expansion occurred during the late Oligocene to early Miocene based on a major erosion surface between early Oligocene and late Miocene rocks.
+A major expansion of ice that Hambrey et al. (1991) regard as the largest pre-Quaternary expansion occurred during the late Oligocene to early Miocene.

-Seismic data through the Leg 119 drill sites indicate that the flatlying upper sequences pass seaward into foreset beds that prograde the continental shelf edge (Fig. F8) (Cooper et al., 1991a, 1991b).
-Farther west where Prydz Channel crosses the shelf, the topsets are thin to absent and deposition has been concentrated on the upper slope in a trough mouth fan called the Prydz Channel Fan (Fig. F9).
+Seismic data through the Leg 119 drill sites indicate that the flat-lying upper sequences pass seaward into foreset beds that prograde the continental shelf edge (Fig. 8; Cooper et al., 1991a, 1991b).
+Farther west where Prydz Channel crosses the shelf, the topsets are thin to absent and deposition has been concentrated on the upper slope in a trough mouth fan called the Prydz

+Channel Fan (Fig. 9).
 Landward of Four Ladies Bank, the topsets pinch out and the Amery Depression is covered with a thin layer of till and glaciomarine clayey silts and sands and siliceous muddy ooze overlying Cretaceous and older sediments.
-Leitchenkov et al. (1994) suggested that the shelf prograded more or less evenly across the bay until the late Miocene or Pliocene.
-A mappable erosion surface (PP12, Surface A of Mizukoshi et al., 1986) marks the development of Prydz Channel and the start of Prydz Channel Fan sedimentation at this time.
-The fan has been the major depocenter since then although Four Ladies Bank has continued to receive topsets of till (Fig. F9).
+Leitchenkov et al. (1994) suggested that the shelf prograded more or less evenly across the bay until some time from the late Miocene to Pliocene.
+A readily mappable erosion surface (pp12, Surface A of Mizukoshi et al., 1986) marks the development of Prydz Channel and the start of Prydz Channel Fan sedimentation at this time.
+The fan has been the major depocenter since then although the Four Ladies Bank has continued to receive topsets of till (Fig. 9).

-The Prydz Bay continental slope and rise are underlain by thick (>6000 m) drift sediments, some in elongated ridges aligned along the margins of deep channels, others having no clear correlation with channels.
-All of the drifts elongate approximately orthogonal to the continental margin (Kuvaas and Leitchenkov, 1992).
+The Prydz Bay continental slope and rise are underlain by thick (more than 6000 m) drift sediments, some in elongated ridges aligned along the margins of deep channels, others having no clear correlation with channels, but all of them elongate approximately orthogonal to the continental margin (Kuvass and Leitchenkov, 1992).
 The seismic geometry of these drifts suggests that they have been deposited as a result of the interaction of downslope mass flow and strong bottom (contour) currents.
 By analogy with other drift deposits on the Antarctic margin (Rebesco et al., 1997; Shipboard Scientific Party, 1999), the drifts are composed of alternating clastic- and biogenic-rich intervals that reflect alternations of glacial and interglacial conditions.
-Such records can be compared to proximal records from the continental shelf and upper slope to understand the relationship between oceanographic conditions and the advance and retreat of the ice sheet.
+Such records can be compared to the proximal records of the continental shelf and upper slope to understand the relationship between oceanographic conditions and the advance and retreat of the ice sheet.